MartinBuchheim/Transparency4Ortho/README.md

 `Transparency4Ortho "E:\Games\X-Plane 11"`)

-( Note that the quotation marks are around the folder are a thing of the Windows CMD shell, not a syntax required by Transparency4Ortho.
+( Note that the quotation marks around the folder-names are a thing of the Windows CMD shell, not a syntax required by Transparency4Ortho.
 Other shells and operating systems do it differently. )

 ### Manual selection of overlays:
 Used like the automatic command above, but after the X-Plane folder specify any number of overlay-folders you want to process.